If SK Telecom Accepts Mediation Result,

 SK Telecom: "We Will Carefully Review the Details Before Making a Decision"

-The Commission announced on the 21st that it had made this decision at a collective dispute mediation meeting held on the 18th.
+The commission announced on the 21st that it had made this decision at a collective dispute mediation meeting held on the 18th.

-The Commission explained, "Based on the results of the joint public-private investigation in July and the actions taken by the Personal Information Protection Commission in August, it is recognized that SK Telecom's hacking incident resulted in a personal information leak and consumer damages.
-We have confirmed that SK Telecom is responsible for compensating consumers in order to restore their individual damages."
+The commission explained, "Based on the findings of the joint public-private investigation team in July and the measures taken by the Personal Information Protection Commission in August, it is acknowledged that the SKT hacking incident resulted in a personal information leak and consequent consumer damage," adding, "We have confirmed that SKT is responsible for compensating consumers to restore their individual damages."

 This decision follows a collective dispute mediation request filed on May 9 by 58 consumers, who claimed their personal information was leaked due to the hacking of SK Telecom's Home Subscriber Server and demanded compensation and measures to prevent recurrence.

-Chairman Han Yongho stated, "We have developed the compensation plan by considering both the need for swift recovery for large-scale consumer damages and the company's efforts to restore trust through voluntary compensation.
-Given the recent series of personal information leaks, SK Telecom must further strengthen its technical and institutional measures to prevent recurrence."
+Commission Chairman Han Yongho stated, "We have devised this compensation plan to quickly restore large-scale consumer damages while considering the company's efforts to regain trust through voluntary compensation," adding, "Given the recent series of personal information leaks, it is even more crucial for companies to strengthen their technical and institutional efforts to prevent recurrence."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.